LukaB25/Foodie-Society/README.md

 - Given that the site is food and food lover oriented, I have decided to gather couple of pictures connected to the topic.
 I checked and used [PixaBay](https://www.pixabay.com) and [Unsplash](https://www.unsplash.com) to get royalty free images.

 - After making a structural layout of the home page I started coding the site and I used previously learned topics and videos for support to locate certain coding styles.
-I also used ChatGPT to bounce the ideas around and for help checking if my colour pallete was sufficient enough and for couple of tips on how to construct some code to help me with the task **ie. how to align the image within the element** = actual code: **_display: block; margin-left: auto; margin-right: auto;_**
+I also used ChatGPT to bounce the ideas around and for help checking if my colour pallete was sufficient enough and for couple of tips on how to construct some code to help me with the task **ie. how to align the image within the element** = actual code: **_display: block; margin-left: auto; margin-right: auto;_** In the end I found my colour pallete by checking the Pinterest for some inspiration.

 - I made the basic header look and decided to style it later, once my hero image is in place.
 After adding the hero image I started with styling of the general look and feel of the site, even though I changed it along the way slightly.
 After succeeding with the header and hero image, I was creating the text for the hero image and ended up struggling slightly, but decided to look up and follow the instructions within the Love Running project, to use the general details and adjust my own changes and styles once I found my mistake.
 I forgot to set the **position** of the hero image-outer id to **relative**, which didn't allow for my text to align where I wanted it to.

-- For the about us section I decided to create two articles contained within the div elemeent to contain two paragrafs split by an image and to be centered and aligned with each other.
+- For the about us section I decided to create two articles contained within the div elemeent to contain two paragraphs split by an image and to be centered and aligned with each other.

 - Next task is to create the meet up section.
 After choosing and adding an img file I set it as a background and added 5 divs to my meetups section to contain all of the details about our weekly meetups, online classes and exploring of restaurants and coffee houses.
-  _later_ I realised my links are not opening in a separate tab and that they do not contain explanation for the Screen Readers so I worked on adding the code by implementing: **target="\_blank" rel="noopener" aria-label="xyz(opens in a new tab)"**
+- Later I realised my links are not opening in a separate tab and that they do not contain explanation for the Screen Readers so I worked on adding the code by implementing: **target="\_blank" rel="noopener" aria-label="xyz(opens in a new tab)"**

 - While creating the footer.
 I was struggling with positioning of the social media links as they were automatically aligning to the right in reverse order.
 I was reserching the ways to reverse the list order and have found a solution on [StackOverflow](https://stackoverflow.com/questions/47031111/displaying-the-list-items-in-reverse-order-using-css) so I used the following code from there and modified it to my needs: